• Skip to primary navigation

 • Why This Recipe Works?

-• Ingredients and Substitutes
+• Ingredients You'll Need

-• Step by Step Instructions
+• Step-by-Step Instructions

 • Related Recipes

-• Thermomix Pumpkin Soup
+• Creamy Roasted Vegan Pumpkin Soup Recipe

-This vegan pumpkin soup consists of roasted red peppers, roasted pumpkin, onions, garlic, and stock.
-Roasting the pumpkin and red pepper is necessary as it brings out their sweet flavour.
+Roasting the pumpkin and red pepper is necessary as it brings out their sweet incredible flavor.
 You can skip this step if you are short of time.

 Why This Recipe Works?

-Ingredients for Thermomix pumpkin soup
+picture for pumpkin soup ingredients

-• Pumpkin - It is a round type of winter squash that is most associated with the Halloween and autumn seasons.
-This soup would perfectly work with butternut squash, acorn squash or sweet potatoes as well.
+Pumpkin is a round type of winter squash that is most associated with the Halloween and autumn seasons.

-• Stock - Use vegetable stock (preferably homemade) for vegan/vegetarian option.
+• Stock - Use vegetable stock (preferably homemade) for the vegan/vegetarian option.
 You can use water or vegetable bouillon if you don't have stock.

 • Thyme - A great aromatic herb that complements the pumpkin soup perfectly.
 You can replace it with oregano or rosemary.
 Discard the thyme stalk before blitzing or just use the leaves.